BinaryInk/vscode-theme_dark-modern-oled/README.md

 ## Most Recent Changes

-- Added the following variants for standard and stylized:
+- Added the following OLED Black theme(s):
-  - **Light Modern (OLED) Saturated**
+  - OLED Black - Ayu
+  - OLED Black - Ayu Stylized

 See CHANGELOG for previous changes.

 ## Disclaimer

 This is not designed to reduce "burn-in" on OLED screens.
 This is a very high contrast themeset and could have the opposite effect (except Dim+).

-OLED, in this case, refers to the fact that the backgrounds are pitch-black.
+OLED, in this case, refers to the fact that the backgrounds are pitch-black with white foregrounds.
-The nomenclature derives from the fact that OLED screens are very good at producing pure black and many UIs designed around OLED leverage this fact.
-Further, "Dark theme" has come to refer to any theme that is darker, not black, hence the initial need for the descriptor.

 ## Contributing

-I use VSCode daily but I do not use every facet, so there may be areas in the theme I did not give attention to if I didn't notice it.
+I use VSCode daily but I do not use every facet, so there may be areas in these themes that I did not give attention to if I didn't notice it.

 If there's any area of the UI I have missed, or if a subsequent update changes a background color or otherwise breaks the theme, feel free to submit an issue